 After installing all the shelves, I decided to paint them white to give the closet a nicer look.
 Two coats were enough to brighten up the space.
 Remember, it’s just a closet, so perfection isn’t necessary.
 I recommend letting the paint dry for at least two days before loading up your items.

 And that’s it—a custom closet shelving unit!
 Now I have a dedicated space to store my pottery, and my kitchen and dining room are back to normal.
+By following these steps on how to build closet shelves, you can transform an unused space into something functional and personalized for your needs.